-Molina Clinical Policy Ketogenic Diet Induction for Treatment of Intractable Seizures in the Hospital Setting: Policy No. 344 Last Approval: 2/9/2022 Next Review Due By: February 2023
+Molina Clinical Policy Ketogenic Diet Induction for Treatment of Intractable Seizures in the Hospital Setting: Policy No. 344 Last Approval: 2/8/2023

+Next Review Due By: February 2024

 126 (80%) children, most commonly emesis, food refusal, and hypoglycemia.
 Seventy-three (46%) children received some form of intervention by the medical team, most commonly the administration of juice (24%).
 Younger age was correlated with an increased likelihood of moderate to severe adverse effects during admission, often repeated hypoglycemia (3.6 versus 4.9 years, P = 0.04).
-Fasting was more likely to result in lethargy and a single blood glucose in the 30 to 40 mg/dL range, but it was not correlated with emesis, repeated hypoglycemia, or higher adverse effects scores.
-There was no statistically significant correlation between the severity of adverse effects and the three-month scores.
-There was no statistically significant correlated with emess, repeated hypogrycenia, of higher adverse effects scores.
+Fasting was more likely to result in lethargy and a single blood glucose in the 30 to 40 mg/dL range, but it was not correlated with emesis, repeated hypoglycemia, or higher adverse effect scores.
 There was no statistically significant correlation between the severity of adverse effects and the three-month seizure reduction.
 The authors concluded that mild easily treated adverse effects occurred in most children admitted for the ketogenic diet.
 Younger children were at greater risk for significant difficulties and should be monitored closely.
 As fasting may lead to lethargy and hypoglycemia, it may be prudent to avoid this in younger children.